 - Students from England, Wales or Northern Ireland, who started their course from 2017/18 and thereafter and choose to study in Scotland, should apply to their home country funding body for their tuition fees, bursary and income-assessed living cost loan.

-To be eligible for the NMSB you must have been ordinarily resident* in the UK for the three years immediately before the relevant date (the first day of the first academic year of the course), and ordinarily resident in Scotland on the relevant date.
+To be eligible for the PNMSB you must have been ordinarily resident* in the UK for the three years immediately before the relevant date (the first day of the first academic year of the course), and ordinarily resident in Scotland on the relevant date.
 This date will be 1 August 2021.
-You must also be on a course that leads to registration on the Professional Register maintained by the Nursing and Midwifery Council (NMC).
+You must also be on a course that leads to registration on the Professional Register maintained by the Nursing and Midwifery Council (NMC) or a paramedic degree.